sparkfun/SparkFun_RTK_Everywhere_Firmware/docs/menu_wifi.md

 ![RTK display showing local IP and SSID](img/Displays/SparkFun%20RTK%20WiFi%20Config%20IP.png)

-When the device enters WiFi config mode it will display the WiFi network it is connected to as well as its assigned IP address.
+On devices that have a display, when the device enters WiFi config mode it will display the WiFi network it is connected to as well as its assigned IP address.

 ## Captive Portal